kedro-org/kedro-academy/kedro-cyberpunk-knowledge-base/post/medium-copy.md

 Get the code
 The complete project is available on GitHub as part of the Kedro Academy repository.
 Feel free to explore, experiment, and adapt it for your own use cases.
 Feedback?
 Let us know in the comments below, or respond on GitHub.

+When experimenting with automated retrieval and prompting, be aware that it's possible to hit external rate limits.
+The OpenAI API may throttle you if you send too many simultaneous requests, and Discord enforces per-channel and per-user message limits that can cause your bot to be temporarily blocked if disrespected.

 ---